ralflorent/namefully/readme.md

 first and last name;
 - multiple surnames: `De La Cruz`, `Da Vinci`.
-You can also trick it by using your own parsing method or by setting separately each name part via the `Nama|Name` type or the string array input.
+You can also trick it by using your own parsing method or by setting separately each name part via the `Nama|Name` type or the string array input;
+- multiple prefixes: `Prof. Dr. Einstein`.

 See the [use cases](usecases) for further details.